Crowy92/BackEnd-Project-TC/README.md

 #### Responds with

-- a user object which should have the following properties:
+- a user object which has the following properties:
   - `username`
   - `avatar_url`
   - `name`